The Perfect Storm (2000)

 Linda Greenlaw: ...
 Oh, my God!

-Linda Greenlaw: I saw your guys loading bait.
+Linda Greenlaw: [in the bridge of the Andrea Gail] I saw your guys loading bait.
 You doing a turnaround?

 Captain Billy Tyne: No rest for the weary.